cython/cython/docs/src/userguide/wrapping_CPlusPlus.rst

     cdef extern from "Rectangle.h" namespace "shapes":

 This will make the C++ class def for Rectangle available.
 Note the namespace declaration.
+Namespaces are simply used to make the fully qualified name of the object, and can be nested (e.g. ``"outer::inner"``) or even refer to classes (e.g. ``"namespace::MyClass`` to declare static members on MyClass).

 Declare class with cdef cppclass
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^